for clarinet & accordion

 Each of these four pieces belongs to its own world and creates its own particular atmosphere.
 From the rhythmic energy of Ecstatic to the metrical plasticity of Funky, through the staticity of Cadenzas or the introspection of Improviso, one and each of these miniatures seeks its own inner life, constituting a small musical fresco with its own story and intrinsic peculiarities.
 Nevertheless, three concerns permeated the conception of the whole: 1) to give prominent moments to the clarinet; 2) to give prominent moments to the accordion; 3) to create moments of dialogue and interaction between the two instruments.
 Writing for the accordion, with its almost infinite possibilities, was at the same time frightening (what to do with all that array of manuals?!) but also challenging!
 However, despite all the explanations, this remains pure, abstract music that should be enjoyed for the simple pleasure of listening.

 The sequence proposed by the author (I – Ecstatic; II – Cadenzas; III – Improviso; IV – Funky) is merely indicative.
-Since each of the movements is an autonomous and self-sufficient piece of music in itself, it can be performed independently, coupled with any other(s) movement(s), or even with all of them in a different order than suggested here, at the choice, taking into consideration the specifics and uniqueness of each concert or recital.
+Since each of the movements is an autonomous and self-sufficient piece of music in itself, it can be performed independently, coupled with any other(s) movement(s), or even with all of them in a different order than suggested here, at the choice of the performers, and taking into consideration the specifics and uniqueness of each concert or recital.

 Luís Carvalho (2018)